kyleezhang/ky-tools/README.md

 ## mini-tools

-A mini JavaScript Tools library, it provides some frequently used function in daily development.
+A mini JavaScript Tools library, it provides some frequently used functios in daily development.
+The whole project based on TypeScript and Rollup.

 ## usage